-On Monday, August 20, Doug Jones and Shana McGirl, attorneys with McGinnis Lochridge, will give members of the Austin Blockchain Collective Community Meetup key insights about the tax and securities implications of initial coin offerings — ICOs — following recent decisions and activity from the U.S. Securities and Exchange Commission.
+On Monday, August 20, Doug Jones, attorney with McGinnis Lochridge, will give members of the Austin Blockchain Collective Community Meetup key insights about the tax and securities implications of initial coin offerings — ICOs — following recent decisions and activity from the U.S. Securities and Exchange Commission.
 The event starts at 7:00 p.m. at the Capital Factory.

-In their presentation, Doug and Shana will focus on cryptocurrencies and the relatively new phenomenon of ICOs – a funding vehicle for blockchain projects, similar to initial public offerings, where investments are made in bitcoin or other cryptocurrencies.
+In the presentation, Doug will focus on cryptocurrencies and the relatively new phenomenon of ICOs – a funding vehicle for blockchain projects, similar to initial public offerings, where investments are made in bitcoin or other cryptocurrencies.

 “While ICOs may be a viable funding mechanism for future blockchain projects, it's an important part of your due diligence to fully understand what the tax and regulatory implications could be,” said Doug Jones.
 “We hope that by sharing these insights with the Austin blockchain community, we can provide a road map for how to proceed should you choose to fund projects in this way.”